theodox/BooSpell/README.md

 spelchek
 ----------

-A cheap-ass, pure-python spellchecker based on [Peter Norvig's Python Bayes demo](http://norvig.com/spell-correct.html) All the interesting work is his.
+A cheap-ass, CLR/Mono spellchecker based on [Peter Norvig's Python Bayes demo](http://norvig.com/spell-correct.html) All the interesting work is his.

 The interesting external methods are